oleg-astakhov/microservices-demo/README.md

 `Gateway`, `Quiz` and `Gamification` are stateless microservices, so they can be replicated as much as needed.
 This fulfills the requirement of `Elastic` property of a reactive system.

 For Java microservices I've written a custom health check app, that pings `/actuator/health` endpoint, parses it, and specifically looks for `status` `UP`.
 So not only this endpoint has to respond with a `HTTP 2xx`, but also report that it's `UP`.
-This dedicated app is then used by the orchestration infrastructure, such as `Docker Swarm`, to remove unhealthy nodes, and then replace them with healthy ones.
+This dedicated app is then used by the orchestration infrastructure, such as `Docker Swarm` or `Kubernetes`, to remove unhealthy nodes, and then replace them with healthy ones.

 The use of node replication, dedicated Nginx server for static files in the closest proximity, caching, circuit breakers, health-checks, non-blocking I/O technologies such as `Netty`, `Java's Virtual Threads`, `Spring Reactor`, `R2DBC` fulfill the requirement of `Responsive` property of a reactive system.